cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - What about school?
 - What are the measures that can be taken to prevent the spread of the virus in schools in case they are opened
-- When are dere going to open school
+- When are they going to open school
 - When are they opening schools
 - When are they planning to resume schools
 - When are we going to resume back to school